cannin/causalpath_cytoscape_app/progress reports/2021-06-14-gsoc-week-one.md

 ## Conclusion

 The week was a great start to my open source journey.<br>
-I hope that I would grow in this Coding Period and be a good contributor for the open-source community.
+I hope that I would grow in this Coding Period and be a good contributor to the open-source community.